johnmelodev/projects_python/README.md

 pyautogui_completing_guitar_game:
 In this project, I created a bot that completes the Guitar Flash game.
 It identifies RGB colors and presses the correct button at the right time to achieve the highest score.

+Crawlers: Crawlers: In the crawler projects, I used the Scrapy library functions to swap information from websites, using XPATH.